7 Tips to Help Prevent Razor Burn — Even on Dry SkinJanuary 14, 2022

 TIP 4: Use a Shaving Lotion

-If you have dry skin, it’s important to reach for a creamy shaving lotion to minimize the chances of getting nicks and razor burn.
+If you have dry skin, it’s important to reach for a creamy shaving lotion to minimize nicks and razor burn.
 We love the Kiehl’s Ultimate Brushless Shave Cream Blue Eagle that is formulated for sensitive skin and is enriched with soothing aloe.

 TIP 5: Don’t Forget to Moisturize